Skip to main content

 Biography

 Ofehe completed his primary education at Ogelle Primary School, Ughelli, Delta State, in 1983.
 His secondary education was completed at Unity School Agbarho, also in Delta State, in 1988.
 In 1991, Ofehe gained admission into the University of Benin to study industrial chemistry and graduated in 1995.
-After the annulled election of the late Chief Moshood Abiola, Ofehe became an activist while in university, mobilizing students to protest against the military junta’s annulment of the election, advocating for MKO Abiola’s presidency.
+After the annulled election of the late Chief Moshood Abiola, Ofehe became an activist while in university, mobilizing students to protest the military junta’s power grab, advocating for MKO Abiola’s confirmation as president.

 Ofehe fled Nigeria for the Netherlands on 26 November 1995, seeking political asylum after the Abacha-led military government targeted him.
-He arrived in Amsterdam on 27 November 1995 and was processed in Zevenaar before being transferred to an asylum camp in Kampen.
-In 1996, he moved to Rotterdam with the help of a childhood friend, met his wife, Dorothy Faluy-Ofehe, and they have four sons together.
-Ofehe founded the non-governmental organization Hope for the Niger Delta Campaigns (HNDC) in 2005, focusing on raising international awareness about the Niger Delta’s plight.
+His mother, Mrs. Theresa Noghayin Ofehe, sold their family home in Benin-City to facilitate his departure.
+He arrived in Amsterdam on 27 November 1995 and was processed in Zevenaar before moving to an asylum camp in Kampen.
+In 1996, he relocated to Rotterdam with the help of a childhood friend, meeting his current wife, Mrs. Dorothy Faluy-Ofehe, and raising four sons.

 In The News